Skip to main content

 Human-readable, machine-parseable

 Plain text is the only format that both humans and machines read natively.
-No schema, no compilation step.
-Open a file and it just makes sense.
+No schema, no runtime.
+Open a file and it just makes sense — to you and to every AI agent.

 Every surface.

-Your terminal is just the beginning.
-LazyMD is designed as a protocol-first editor that can render on any device with a screen.
+Your terminal is just the first backend.
+LazyMD is designed as a protocol-first compiler that targets any device with a screen.

 Terminal (TUI)